carolinau/cu-theme/modules/entity_share/README.txt

    Note 2: If the target entity of a link field value has not been imported yet, the value of the link field will be unset.
 So an update will be required to update the link field value.
- * Metatag fields: To support Metatag fields, Entity share provides a field enhancer plugin to enable on the server website.
+ * Metatag fields: To support Metatag fields, Entity Share provides a field enhancer plugin to enable on the server website.

 MAINTAINERS